EditPad ProEditPad Pro

 Running EditPad Pro on Linux Using Wine

-While there is no native Linux version of EditPad Pro 6, it is possible to run the Windows version of EditPad Pro 6 on Linux using Wine.
+While there is no native Linux version of EditPad Pro 8, it is perfectly possible to run the Windows version of EditPad Pro 8 on Linux using Wine.
 Wine is an application designed to run Windows applications on Linux.
-Aside from a few minor glitches, this works just fine.
+Aside from a few very minor glitches, this works just fine.
+Wine is free software and does not require you to have a license to Microsoft Windows.

-Once Wine is installed, use the web browser on your Linux computer to download EditPad Pro or EditPad Lite.
-If your browser asks you if you want to run the file with Wine, say yes.
-If it doesn't, save the file.
-Open a terminal screen, cd to your download directory, and type: Wine SetupEditPadProDemo.exe (change .exe file name to what you actually downloaded).
-EditPad Pro's installer will pop up.
-Click the no-questions-asked button for a quick install.
+Once Wine is installed, use the web browser on your Linux computer to download EditPad Pro.
+If your browser asks you whether you want to open or run the file with Wine or save the file, select to save the file.
+Open a terminal screen, cd to your download directory, and enter: wine SetupEditPadPro8Demo.exe (change .exe file name to what you actually downloaded).
+EditPad Pro’s installer will pop up.
+Click the Immediate Installation button for a quick install.

 To start EditPad Pro, double-click the EditPad Pro icon that the installer placed on your desktop.
-If there's no desktop shortcut, type Wine "c:\program files\jgsoft\editpadpro6\editpadpro.exe" in a terminal screen (assuming you used the default installation folder).
+If there’s no desktop shortcut, type wine "c:\Program Files\Just Great Software\EditPad Pro 8\EditPadPro8.exe" in a terminal screen (assuming you used the default installation folder).

 100% satisfied or money back